-West Coast Chamber Music has produced various children's concerts over its 23-year history, in addition to its regular series of classical concerts.
-The children's shows traditionally combine classical music with storytelling, theatre and dance as a way to make classical music more accessible, relevant and fun for young audiences.
-West Coast Chamber Music has presented at their home venue, community venues and elementary schools in the Lower Mainland.
-Peter and the Wolf is their current show.
+West Coast Chamber Music has produced various children's concerts over its 28 year history, in addition to its regular series of classical music concerts.
+The children's shows combine classical music with storytelling, theatre and dance as a way to make classical music more accessible, relevant and fun for young audiences.
+Throughout the years, West Coast Chamber Music has presented their concerts at their home venue, various community venues and numerous elementary schools in the Lower Mainland and on Vancouver Island.
+Their current show is the well-known Peter and the Wolf by classical composer Sergei Prokofiev.

 Grade Suitability: K - 6